 And Princeton University student Xiyue Wang, a naturalized American citizen from China, was arrested on spying charges in 2016 while learning Persian and conducting historical research for his doctoral dissertation.
 Princeton officials said they continue “to hope that the Iranian authorities will allow this genuine scholar, devoted husband, and caring father to return to his doctoral studies and his family.”
 The university will continue to support efforts to “seek his safe return home.”

-Iran’s Islamic Revolutionary Guard Corps has arrested at least 30 dual nationals over the past two years, mostly on spying charges.
-As of August, 11 remain in Iranian prisons, including several Americans.
+Iran’s Islamic Revolutionary Guard Corps has arrested at least 30 dual nationals in recent years, mostly on spying charges.

 In exclusive @VOAIran interview, @SecPompeo said his team works "every day" for safe return of Robert Levinson, an American who disappeared March 9, 2007 while visiting #Iran's Kish Island as a private investigator: my @VOANews story w/Setareh Derakhshesh https://t.co/uNlGOVkIdk pic.twitter.com/yfw011sT8M